-This is a Lamp.
-It was designed by Issey Miyake and manufactured by Artemide S.p.A..
-It is dated 2011 and we acquired it in 2013.
-Its medium is recycled pet plastic, die-cast painted aluminum (base), methacrylate, led light source.
+This is a lamp.
+It was designed by Issey Miyake and Reality Lab. and manufactured by Artemide S.p.A..
+We acquired it in 2013.
+Its medium is recycled pet plastic, painted aluminum (base), methacrylate, led light source.
 It is a part of the Product Design and Decorative Arts department.

 Japanese designer Issey Miyake is known primarily for fashion design and his explorations of textiles and garment forms.
 With the In-Ei series of lamps, a collaboration with the Italian lighting manufacturer, Artemide, Miyake explores light, materials, and industrial production.
 In-Ei means “shadow,” “shade,” or “nuance” in Japanese.
 The Mendori lamp is one of nine collapsible table, floor, and hanging lamps created by Miyake and his Reality Lab research and development team, based on mathematical principles and algorithmic design.
 The In-Ei series is an extension of Miyake’s 132 5 clothing project, which starts with a piece of cloth that is manipulated through folding, pressing, and heating into a two-dimensional form that can be extended or “unfolded” into a three-dimensional garment (the museum acquired several examples in early 2013).
 By pulling the garment—or, in this case, the Mendori lamp—the form extends like an accordion, spreading into a three-dimensional spiraling form along the folds in its paper-like body.
 No internal framework or support is required to maintain the structure, and it can be collapsed back to its flat two-dimensional configuration for storage when not in use.
 The structural folds that make this possible were devised with computer scientist, Jun Mitani, an expert in mathematical methods for creating three-dimensional structures with folded paper—akin to origami, the Japanese art of paper folding.